Simple Service Analysis

 • Pin a map to the top of every pizza box to make it easy for the rider?

 You know your business, so do your employees, you will know the best solution.
-It is easy to improve your performance if everything is clear and simple in your mind.
+It is easy to improve your performance if you carry out a little clear simple operations analysis.

 Image by jot.punkt